AndreiCalugar/Clinical-Trial/README.md

 - **DrugCompound**: Contains information about pharmaceutical compounds
 - **Relationship**: Defines connections between entities in the graph database

+### Vector Search

+The system implements semantic search functionality using:

+- **Sentence Transformers**: Converts text descriptions into vector embeddings
+- **FAISS**: Facebook AI Similarity Search for efficient vector similarity search
+- **Vector Store**: Custom implementation that indexes trial data for semantic retrieval

+This allows users to search for trials by describing what they're looking for in natural language, rather than using exact keyword matches.

 ### Database Architecture

 This project implements a hybrid database approach: